Mohamed87Yahyaoui/Titanic---Data-Visualization-from-Disaster/README.md

 1- Who were the passengers on the TiTanic ?
-(Ages, Sex, Classe ...)
+(Ages, Sex, Class ...)